ptdiya/construction_database/README.md

-# ConstructionDB
+# Construction Database

-ConstructionDB is a database designed to manage various aspects of construction projects, including project details, contractors, managers, workers, and inspections.
+Construction Database is a database designed to manage various aspects of construction projects, including project details, contractors, managers, workers, and inspections.
 The database helps streamline the management of construction projects by providing a centralized system to store and access project-related data.

 ## ERD